mourjo/VMScheduling/README.md

 `mvn compile exec:java -Dsched=naive -Dday=all`
 - to replay only day `20110303`: `mvn compile exec:java -Dsched=naive -Dday=20110303`

+## The team

+- Rares Damaschin: damaschinrares@gmail.com
+- Mourjo Sen: sen.mourjo@etu.unice.fr

-## Exercices
+## Project Tasks

-For this project, you will have to develop various VM schedulers and a few observers that check if your schedulers behave correctly.
+You will find various VM schedulers and a few observers that check if the schedulers behave correctly.

-To integrate your schedulers within the codebase, you will have to declare your schedulers inside the class `VmAllocationPolicyFactory`.
+Integration of the schedulers within the codebase is done inside the class `VmAllocationPolicyFactory`.
+To deploy new schedulers, change this class, with the appropriate option.
+See source code for details.

-### A naive scheduler to start
+### A naive scheduler to start (`naive` flag)

-This first scheduler aims only at discovering the CloudSim API.
+This first scheduler was aimed only at discovering the CloudSim API.
 This scheduler simply places each `Vm` to the first `Host` with enough free capacity.

-1. Just create the new class handling the scheduling, integrate it into `VmAllocationPolicyFactory`.
-Your class must extends `VmAllocationPolicy`.
-The flag to call this scheduler for the command line interface (CLI) will be "naive".
-Test if the integration is correct.
-The code shall crash in your class but that is expected at this stage.
-2. Implements the easy part first, that is to indicate where a Vm runs.
-This is done by the `getHost(Vm)` and the `getHost(int, int)` methods

-3. The 2 `allocateHostForVm` are the core of the Vm scheduler.
-One of the 2 methods will be executed directly by the simulator each time a Vm is submitted.
-In these methods, you are in charge of compute the most appropriate host for each Vm.
-Implementing `allocateHostForVm(Vm, Host)` is straighforward as the host is forced.
-To allocate the Vm on a host look at the method `Host.vmCreate(Vm)`.
-It allocates and returns true iff the host as sufficient free resources.
-The method `getHostList` from `VmAllocationPolicy` allows to get the datacenter nodes.
-Track the way you want the host used to host that Vm.

-4. Implements `deallocateHostForVm`, the method that remove a running `Vm` from its hosting node.
-Find the host that is running your Vm and use `Host.vmDestroy()` to kill it.

-5. The scheduler is static. `optimizeAllocation` must returns `null`

-6. Now, implement `allocateHostForVm(Vm)` that is the main method of this class.
-As we said, the scheduler is very simple, it just schedule the `Vm` on the first appropriate `Host`.

-7. Test your simulator on a single day.
-If the simulation terminates successfully, all the VMs have been scheduled, all the cloudlets ran, and the provider revenues is displayed.

-8. Test the simulator runs succesfully on all the days.
-For future comparisons, save the daily revenues and the global one.
-At this stage, it is ok to have penalties due to SLA violations

-### Support for Highly-Available applications
+That is, first fit policy.
+Use this simple scheduler as a base for implementing others.

+### Anti-affinity scheduler (`antiAffinity` flag)

-Let consider the VMs run replicated applications.
+This VM scheduler considers VMs running replicated applications.
 To make them fault-tolerant to hardware failure, the customer expects to have the replicas running on distinct hosts.

-1. Implement a new scheduler (`antiAffinity` flag) that place the Vms with regards to their affinity.
-In practice, all Vms with an id between [0-99] must be on distinct nodes, the same with Vms having an id between [100-199], [200-299], ... .
+This scheduler (`antiAffinity` flag) places the Vms with regard to their affinity.
+Assumed client requirement: All VMs with an id between [0-99] should be on distinct nodes, as should VMs having an id between [100-199], [200-299], ... .

-2. What is the temporal complexity of the algorithm ?
+We use a hash map to keep track of all hosts that do not run a VM from a class (ie, one map entry = all eligible hosts for a VM class).
+We got a VM's class by dividing its ID by 100.

+Time complexity of allocation per allocation: O(q), q = Number of eligible hosts for a VM class

-3. What is the impact of such an algorithm over the cluster hosting capacity ?
+#### What is the impact of such an algorithm over the cluster hosting capacity?

-### Balance the load
+If the VMs are well-distributed over the VM classes, then this strategy acts as a load balancer, thus starting up many hosts, atleast as many as the largest class.

+##### Summary of results

+- Incomes:    12398.59
+- Penalties:  200.95
+- Energy:     2688.44
+- Revenue:    9509.21

+### Load balancing scheduler (`balance` flag)

-Balancing the load is usefull to avoid to alter specific hosts prematurely.
-It is also convenient to minimize the probabilities of saturating a host.
+Balancing the load is useful to avoid to alter specific hosts prematurely.
+It is also convenient to minimize the probability of saturating a host.

-1. Develop a scheduler that perform load balancing (`balance` flag) with regards to the mips available on each host.
-You should observe fewer penalties with regards to the naive scheduler.
-What is the temporal complexity of the algorithm ?
+Idea: To perform load balancing with regard to the MIPS available on each host.
+This should observe fewer penalties with regard to the naive scheduler.

-2. To check the balancing is effective, implements an observer.
-A sample one is `PeakPowerObserver`.
-Basically, your observer must be called every simulated second to estimate the balancing.
-The core method to implement is the `processEvent` method.
-Aside `startEntity` must be implemented as well to bootstrap the observation loop.
-Establish a metric to describe the balancing, justify you choice, and observe its variation depending on the underlying scheduler.
+We sort all hosts in decreasing order of available MIPS.
+Then we try to allocate VMs in that order.

+Time Complexity per allocation: O(n log(n)), n = Number of hosts

+We implemented a BalanceObserver to check if the load balancing indeed works or not based on the following metric.
+We used the standard deviation of all hosts' percentage MIPS utilization.
+We used standard deviation of utilization because it shows a good variation in the load, which is what we want to measure.
+We used percentage utilization because different hosts have different total MIPS.
+By default the observer is not called (commented) in `Observers.java`.
+It saves the logs in a separate file in the classpath.

+##### Summary of results

+- Incomes:    12398.59
+- Penalties:  6.06
+- Energy:     3266.29
+- Revenue:    9126.24

-### Get rid of SLA violations
+### No SLA Violations scheduler (`noViolations` flag)

-For a practical understanding of what a SLA violation is in this project, look at the `Revenue` class.
-Basically, there is a SLA violation when the associated Vm is requiring more MIPS it is possible to get on its host.
+For a practical understanding of what an SLA violation is in this project, take a look at the `Revenue` class.
+Basically, there is a SLA violation when the associated VM is asking for more MIPS it is possible to get on its host.

 If the SLA is not met then the provider must pay penalties to the client.
-It is then not desirable to have violations to attract customers and maximize the revenues.
+It is, therefore, not desirable to have violations to attract customers and maximize the revenues.

-1. Implement a scheduler that ensures there can be no SLA violation (`noViolations` flag).
-Remember the natuve of the hypervisor.
-Your scheduler is effective when you can succesfully simulates all the days, with the `Revenue` class reporting no refundings due to SLA violation.
-What is the temporal complexity of the algorithm ?
+This scheduler that ensures there are no SLA violations (see results).

+We allocate a VM to a host if it has a processing element with enough available MIPS to run the VM.
+This ensures a zero penalty across all days.

+Time Complexity per allocation: O (n*m), where n = Number of hosts, m = Number of PEs per host

+#### Summary of results

+- Incomes:    12398.59
+- Penalties:  0.00
+- Energy:     2868.74
+- Revenue:    9529.85

 ### Energy-efficient schedulers

-#### static version
+#### Static version (`statEnergy` flag)

-Develop a scheduler (`statEnergy` flag) that reduces the overall energy consumption without relying on Vm migration.
-The resulting simulation must consumes less energy than all the previous schedulers.
+This scheduler reduces the overall energy consumption without relying on VM migrations.
+The resulting simulation consumes less energy than all the previous schedulers.

-What is the temporal complexity of the algorithm ?
+We sort the hosts according to increasing order of available MIPS.
+Therefore we try to allocate VMs to the least available hosts first.
+By using `getAvailableMips()` we also sort the hosts by lower power model first, which is why we did not implement the sorting by power model.
+We also tried sorting hosts in increasing order of maximum PE (per host) available MIPS, but this had a slightly worse result, so we did not keep it.

+Time Complexity per allocation: O(n log(n)), n = Number of hosts

+##### Summary of results

+- Incomes:    12398.59
+- Penalties:  1413.50
+- Energy:     2604.30
+- Revenue:    8380.79

-#### dynamic version (bonus)
+#### Dynamic version (`dynEnergy` flag)

-Copy the previous scheduler and modify it to rely on Vm migration to continuously improve the Vm placement (`dynEnergy` flag).
-The resulting simulation must consumes less energy than the static version (even if there is more violations).
+This works like the previous scheduler but is modified to rely on VM migration to continuously improve the Vm placement.
+The resulting simulation consumes less energy than the static version (although there may be more violations).

-To indicate which Vm to migrate to which host, implement `optimizeAllocation()`.
+`optimizeAllocation()` is implemented to notify which VM to migrate.
 The returned list is the sequence of migrations to perform.
 Each entry is a map that only contains the Vm to migrate (key `vm`) and the destination host (key `host`).
 For example:

 ```java
 public List<Map<String,Object>> optimizeAllocation(List<Vm> vms) {